roar109/bpmconsoleutil/README.md

 bpmconsoleutil
 ==============

 A custom ant script to deploy, backup and clean temps and projects from a server.
-We use Jboss AS for the moment.
+We use Jboss AS at the moment.
 You can run the complete script with "install" or individual targets.

 #What we need?